ontio/documentation/dev-website-docs/docs-en/dApp-Integration/02-DApp docking-QRcode.md

-## overview
+## Overview

-This article is used to guide the DApp party how to access the Provider, and use the scan code to log in, scan the code to call smart contracts and other services.
+This article is aimed to guide dApps to integrate with the Provider, and to scan QR code to log in and scan invoke smart contracts and other services.
 Participants involved in the process include:

-* DApp side: Providing DApps to users within the ONT ecosystem is an important part of the ontology ecosystem.
+* dApp developer: Providing dApps to users in the ONT ecosystem and is an important part of the Ontology ecosystem.
 * Provider: Wallet that implements the DAPI mobile specification

 ## Interactive process description